exabrial/redex-sm/readme.md

 - All objects in the object graph of an object being put into the session must implement `Serializable`
     - Therefore, all `@SessionScoped` and `@ViewScoped` beans must implement `Serializable`
 - redex-sm **ONLY** supports session tracking mode `cookie`
+- Ideally, start your Tomcat/TomEE instance with a server property called `server.hostname` so you can tell which node wrote the session into Redis.

 ## HTTP Environment Requirements